The-Marcy-Lab-School/swe-casestudy-1-cli-task-manager/INVESTIGATION.md

 Arrays and objects are the two most common options we have for creating collections of data.
 Arrays are a great choice for grouping together lists of similar values while objects are a great way to represent a single thing that has many data points related to it.

-**Investigation Questions**
+**Question 1**

 The entire collection of `tasks` is represented as an Array of task objects.
 Each task object is represented with properties `.description` and `.isComplete`.
 Suppose we instead represented the tasks as an array of strings, such as `['walk the dog', 'take out the trash']`.
+What are the tradeoffs between an array of objects and an array of strings?

-1. What are the tradeoffs between an array of objects and an array of strings?
+**Question 2**

-2. What ideas do you have for differentiating incomplete tasks and complete tasks?
+What ideas do you have for differentiating incomplete tasks and complete tasks?

 **My Notes:**